Meekdavid/Niyo-Assesment/README.md

 # School Management API Documentation

 This document provides an overview of the endpoints available in the School Management API along with their functionalities and payload structures.
-The API is written with C#.
+The API is written with C#, and for the database with SQL(T-SQL).

 ## Summary